-6.16 Risk Factors
+6.15 Risk Factors

 The Corporation is exposed to a variety of risks in the normal course of operations that could significantly affect its performance and could cause its actual results to differ in material respects from its anticipated results.
-These risks are discussed below and are in addition to those outlined elsewhere in this Annual Information Form and in the Corporation's public filings with the Canadian securities regulatory authorities, including the Corporation's management's discussion and analysis of financial condition and results of operations for the years ended December 31, 2016 and 2017, all available on SEDAR at www.sedar.com under the Corporation's profile.
+These risks are discussed below and are in addition to those outlined elsewhere in this Annual Information Form and in the Corporation's public filings with the Canadian securities regulatory authorities, including the Corporation's management's discussion and analysis of financial condition and results of operations for the years ended December 31, 2017 and 2018 and the Corporation's prospectus supplement dated February 12, 2019 (the "Prospectus Supplement"), all available on SEDAR at www.sedar.com under the Corporation's profile.